When you configure a basic detection rule, there are several different settings to consider in order to receive the optimum and most efficient alerts.

 Note that when the pattern is matched, an alert will be triggered.
 However, if that pattern is continually matched above the Match threshold, you will not get any further alerts until it falls below the threshold that you've set.
 If you want to be alerted on every time the pattern occurs, set the alert to Match Once.

-For Change Detection alerts, new queries require that you specify a calculation to use, and a key to apply the calculation.
+For Log Change Detection Rules, new queries require that you specify a calculation to use, and a key to apply the calculation.
 Any changes of the key based off of the calculation will trigger an alert.

-For Change Detection and Inactivity Detection alerts, define one or more communication methods.
+For Log Change Detection and Log Inactivity Detection Rules, define one or more communication methods.
 You can choose PagerDuty, Slack, Webhook, and email.
 Select existing recipients or create new ones and provide the appropriate details for the communication method.

 If you are using email, select existing recipients from the dropdown or create new ones.
 Use commas to separate email addresses if you are sending to multiple recipients.
 See Third Party Integrations for more information.

 Define what log information you’d like included in your notifications.
 By default, the matching log line and context will be included.
-To change this, open the edit alert modal, click Alert Notifications > Notification(email/integrations) and select the communication method tab you'd like to edit:
+To change this, open the Edit a Basic Detection Rule modal, click Alert Notifications > Notification(email/integrations) and select the communication method tab you'd like to edit: